xdevguild/buildo-begins/README.md

 Meet Buildo.
 He is here to help you start creating in the MultiversX blockchain ecosystem.
 Here is where everything begins.

-> I'm going on an adventure!
-> The road goes ever on and on. \
-&mdash; Buildo

 > Buildo is a cool guy 👊 \
 &mdash; Beniamin Mincu (@beniaminmincu) <a href="https://twitter.com/beniaminmincu/status/1532977949842059264?ref_src=twsrc%5Etfw">June 4, 2022</a></blockquote>